fineanmol/plant-tree/README.md

-🎋 Updated on Sat, 18 Jan 2025 17:51:18 GMT
+🎍 Updated on Sat, 18 Jan 2025 18:57:01 GMT

-> "Before software can be reusable, it first has to be usable."
+> "Any fool can write code that a computer can understand."